jhspetersson/fselect/README.md

     fselect "LOWER(name), UPPER(name), LENGTH(name), YEAR(modified) from /home/user/Downloads"

+Get the year of an oldest file:

+    fselect "MIN(YEAR(modified)) from /home/user"

 Use single quotes if you need to address files with spaces:

     fselect "path from '/home/user/Misc stuff' where name != 'Some file'"